What’s your assessment of the performance of the current mayor and council during the past two years?

 What ideas do you have for mitigating the effects of the coronavirus pandemic on the city’s residents and economy?

-What’s your understanding of the city council’s role in a council-manager form of government?
+What’s your understanding of a city council’s role in a council-manager form of government?

-Former City Manager Eddie Johnson complained about Mayor Arturo Garino overstepping the mayor’s authority by leading public works meetings, trying to influence personnel decisions and getting involved in workplace issues in the finance department.
-Do you think those are appropriate actions for a mayor under a council-manager form of government and do you think the council has a responsibility to rein in a mayor or anyone else who oversteps the boundaries?
+Former Manager Eddie Johnson wrote a memo to council members, complaining about Mayor Garino leading Public Works meetings, telling him about department heads who shouldn’t be in the positions, telling him to “undo” a hire, and getting involved in alleged workplace tensions.
+Do you think that these are appropriate actions by the mayor under a council-manager form of government, and do you think the council members have a responsibility to rein in a mayor or other council member who oversteps the boundaries?